klukoff/developer-documents/Microdata/Media Microdata.md

 #### *\[itemprop=articleBody]

-文章正文内容。
+Body text of article.

 ### MediaObject

-对于 MediaObject 及其派生类来说，只有 `contentUrl` 属性是必须的，其他属性可以为豌豆荚提供更多信息。
+For MediaObject and its derivatives, only `contentUrl` is required,  other properties are optional for SnapPea.

 	<div itemscope itemtype="http://schema.org/AudioObject">
 		<span itemprop="name">12oclock_girona.mp3</span>